Tristramella simonis: Conservation status and taxonomy

 It is the only member of the genus Tristramella that remains extant, but it is vulnerable according to the IUCN.
 Primary threats are water extraction and climate change reducing the rain in its range.
 Other potential threats are uncontrolled fishing, and outbreaks of a viral disease that causes blindness in tilapia, including T. simonis.
 The species survives in less than ten locations.
 The primary location is Lake Tiberias where it remained common, the population was not threatened and fisheries are well-controlled (unlike other parts of its range).
 However, in a review of catches in Lake Tiberias, a strong and serious decline was observed in 2006–2016 compared to 1996–2005, which was even more extreme if compared to 1986–1995.
 If looking at each year in 2000–2015, there was a sudden strong decline to very low levels in 2005–2006, with a slight rebound in 2010, then followed by very low levels again.
 It likely has the potential to rebound, as small juveniles are still common.

-Two northern populations, intermidia from Lake Hula and magdelainea from the vicinity of Damascus, are extinct, but their taxonomic status is uncertain.
-In the past, they were recognized as subspecies of T. simonis by FishBase and they are still recognized as valid, separate species by the IUCN, which however has not reviewed their status since 2006.
-Today FishBase and Catalog of Fishes consider both intermidia and magdelainea as synonyms of T. simonis.
+Two northern populations, Tristramella intermedia from Lake Hula and T. magdalenae from the vicinity of Damascus, are extinct, but their taxonomic status is uncertain.
+FishBase considers both intermedia and magdalenae as synonyms of T. simonis, while Catalog of Fishes considers intermedia synonymous with simonis but retains magdalenae as a separate species.
+Both are still recognized as separate species by the IUCN, which however has not reviewed their status since 2006.

+The deliberate draining of Lake Hula in the 1950s led to the extinction of intermidia, along with the cyprinid fish Mirogrex hulensis.

 In contrast to the conservation status in much of its native range, a survey in Syria in 2008 found that T. simonis had been introduced to the Nahr al-Kabir and Orontes basins.
 It was abundant at some of these locations, even thriving in man-made habitats like reservoirs.